 “Ultraman- The Complete Series” (1966-1967, Mill Creek Entertainment) An encounter with a UFO allows Science Patrol Officer Hayata (Susumu Korobe) to transform into the towering hero Ultraman and dispatch a seemingly endless parade of giant monsters and aliens with designs on Japan.
 Iconic Japanese science fiction series, produced by Toho’s special effects creator Eiji Tsuburaya (and spun off from “Ultra Q”), which helped to launch the robot/alien-fights-monsters subgenre that would eventually include “Johnny Sokko,” “Space Giants,” the Power Rangers, and countless other live-action and animated tokusatsu programs, as well as its own voluminous franchise of “Ultra” series, features, anime and an avalanche of tie-in products.
 In every case, the main attraction – watching Ultraman beat the tar out of Tsuburaya’s frenzied menagerie (some of which are repurposed costumes from Godzilla films) – retains its candy-colored crash-and-bang (though diehard fans should note that the English-language dub is not included here), even after a half-century, on Mill Creek’s Blu-ray, which includes all 39 original episodes and handy liner notes.

-“Man of a Thousand Faces” (1957, Arrow Video) Affectionate, if sentimentalized biography of silent film star Lon Chaney, Sr. (James Cagney), whose ascent in Hollywood through the remarkable makeup and physical demands of roles like the Phantom of the Opera is nearly undermined by a troubled marriage (to Dorothy Malone) and custody fight for their son, Creighton (later Lon Chaney, Jr.).
-Cagney netted an Oscar nomination as Chaney, and captures the actor’s emotive acting, even under layers of makeup (which are recreated here in disappointingly immobile form); the script also earned an Oscar nod, though much of it is fictional, but Cagney’s take on some of Chaney’s most indelible performances make it worth viewing for classic movie fans and monster kids alike, and there’s solid support from Jane Greer and the late Robert Evans (as Irving Thalberg), among others.
+“Man of a Thousand Faces” (1957, Arrow Video) Well-intentioned biography of silent film star Lon Chaney, Sr. (James Cagney), whose ascent in Hollywood through the remarkable makeup and physical demands of roles like the Phantom of the Opera is nearly undermined by a troubled marriage (to Dorothy Malone) and custody fight for their son, Creighton (later Lon Chaney, Jr.).
+Cagney netted an Oscar nomination as Chaney, which proves an excellent showcase for his highly emotive style of acting, even under layers of makeup (which are recreated here in disappointingly immobile form); the script also earned an Oscar nod, though much of it is fictional, but Cagney’s take on some of Chaney’s most indelible performances make it worth viewing for classic movie fans and monster kids alike, and there’s solid support from Jane Greer and the late Robert Evans (as Irving Thalberg), among others.
 Arrow’s Blu-ray includes informative commentary by Tim Lucas and an interview with Kim Newman about Chaney.

 “My Favorite Year” (1982, Warner Archives Collection) A junior comedy writer (Mark Linn-Baker) for a TV variety series must keep an upcoming guest – a faded star (Peter O’Toole) of screen swashbucklers, now reduced to self-caricature – from drinking himself off the show.
 Charming show biz comedy, inspired by executive producer Mel Brooks’ tenure on the legendary “Your Show of Shows” (with a volcanic Joseph Bologna standing in for Sid Caesar), anchored by first-time director Richard Benjamin‘s assured touch and O’Toole’s unbridled, Oscar-nominated performance, which stands among his best.
 A familiarity with Caesar’s comedy or ’50s live TV isn’t required to enjoy this genuinely funny and occasionally bittersweet film; Warner’s Blu-ray includes lively, anecdote-filled commentary by Benjamin.